oipwg/oip-ddx-light/README.md

 `yarn dev`

-### Important!!
+### Important Config Settings!
-YOU MUST SET A PRIVATE KEY IN THE CONFIG (WIF) OR EXPERIENCE A FATAL SERVER ERROR
+Set your privateKey (wif) `config.js` at the root level of the project folder to send tips and see balance.

-You can optionally set the url of the OIPdaemon the web app will target in the `config.json` at the root of the project.
+You can optionally set the url of the OIPdaemon the web app will target in the `config.js` at the root of the project.

 The daemon must be oip5 compatible otherwise it will throw errors or you will not receive any records or templates back.
 Our hosted endpoint can be found at https://api.oip.io/oip

+To use the template filter, add the template name `(tmpl_XXXXXXXX)` you want this app to target.
+The template operator config can be set to either **AND** or **OR**.
+This specifies whether you want the filter to get each filter or any one of them.

+Comments in config.js for each variable.

 ###ALSO IMPORTANT (PLEASE READ)
 This app has been developed really quickly and misses a lot of user-friendly features and is in beta.
 It's core purpose is